onierstrasz/nierstrasz.org/_pages/crest.md

 > Genealogy.
 > (Since its establishment in the Netherlands.) ...
 The lineage probably had its birthplace at Cologne.

+## CONTINUE HERE

-A letter from the NP, dated 1925-04-29, Louise de Colignystraat 152, 's-Gravenhage, apparently to my grandfather, Deonisius Marius Nierstrasz (1889-1956), discusses the two coats-of-arms and points out that the dove motif appears on the gravestone of a Nierstrasz buried in Cologne.
+A [letter from the NP](/assets/sources/NPLetter1925-04-25.pdf), dated 1925-04-29, Louise de Colignystraat 152, 's-Gravenhage, apparently to my grandfather, Deonisius Marius Nierstrasz (1889-1956), discusses the two coats-of-arms and points out that the dove motif appears on the gravestone of a Nierstrasz buried in Cologne.
 The Prof. N. referred to is possibly [Hugo Fredrik N.](https://de.wikipedia.org/wiki/Hugo_Frederik_Nierstrasz) (1872-1935), a zoologist who specialized in molluscs, and who possibly was responsible for the genealogy in the NP of 1924.

 > Weledelgeb.
 Heer!
 In antwoort op uwe geachte letteren van 28 dezer, deelen wij U het volgende mede.